Chevron Acquisitions & Mergers

 © History Oasis

-The year 1984 saw a monumental deal in the oil industry, as Standard Oil of California moved to acquire the Gulf Oil Corporation for $13.2 billion.
+The year 1984 saw the acquisition of the Gulf Oil Corporation for $13.2 billion.

-This momentous merger created what was then the third-largest oil company globally in terms of assets, cementing Standard Oil of California's status as an oil titan.
+This merger created what was then the third-largest oil company globally in terms of assets.

-Thus Gulf's red-and-orange logo was subsumed into Chevron's expanding operations, which now controlled oil resources spanning from the Gulf of Mexico to California and beyond.
+Gulf’s red-and-orange logo was subsumed into Chevron’s expanding operations, which now controlled oil resources spanning from the Gulf of Mexico to California.

-Though Gulf's retail network and regional dominance was gradually dismantled over subsequent years, the 1984 deal undeniably helped elevate Chevron into the top-tier of "supermajor" oil firms.
+Though Gulf’s regional dominance was gradually dismantled over subsequent years, the 1984 deal undeniably helped elevate Chevron into the top-tier of “supermajor” oil firms.

 TEXACO